Changing the World Through the Power of Song

 Helen and Gil’s vision of a better world included bringing people together to celebrate and share the stories, struggles and victories of working women and men.
 It is thus fitting that Gil’s Hootenanny has evolved into a fun, energetic sing-along event that celebrates the power of song to change the world.

-The 2019 Hootenanny will take place on Wednesday, May 1st at 7:30pm in Clark Hall at the RA Centre, 2451 Riverside Drive.
+Gil’s Hootenanny always takes place on May 1st.
+This year on Friday, May 1st at 7:30pm in Clark Hall at the RA Centre, 2451 Riverside Drive.
 Staffed by UNIFOR members, the RA Centre is accessible, has loads of parking and is well serviced by OC Transpo.

 Tickets are $10; kids are free.